 Last April, we brought together over 1,300 people to risk arrest on the steps of our nation's Capitol, demanding that Congress take immediate action to get money out of politics and ensure free and fair elections for all, making it the largest single act of civil disobedience of the 21st century in the United States.

-At the DNC, we demanded that the leadership of the Democratic Party, including the presidential nominee and Congressional leaders, publicly commit to pass sweeping democracy reforms to overturn Citizens United, establish publicly funded elections, and ensure comprehensive voting rights protections for all Americans within the first 100 days of a new administration AND abolish superdelegates now.
+In Phialdelphia, we took mass nonviolent direct action to barricade the entrance to the DNC, demanding that Democratic Party leadership publicly commit to pass sweeping democracy reforms to overturn Citizens United, establish publicly funded elections, and ensure comprehensive voting rights protections for all Americans within the first 100 days of a new administration AND that they abolish superdelegates immediately.

 WHY THIS?
 WHY NOW?

 Every American deserves an equal voice in government.
 That is our birthright of freedom, won through generations of struggle.
 But today our democracy is in crisis.
 American elections are dominated by billionaires and big money interests who can spend unlimited sums of money on political campaigns to protect their special interests at the general expense.
 Meanwhile, as the super-rich dominate the “money primary” that decides who can run for office, almost half of the states in the union have passed new laws that disenfranchise everyday voters, especially people of color and the poor.

 This corruption violates the core principle of American democracy — one person, one vote” citizen equality.
 And it is blocking reform on virtually every critical issue facing our country: from addressing historic economic inequality, to tackling climate change and ending mass incarceration.
 We simply cannot solve the urgent crises that face our nation if we don’t save democracy first.